Simons Observatory: Broadband Metamaterial Anti-Reflection Cuttings for Large Aperture Alumina Optics: Reflection and Transmission

 The transmission was measured with the beam from the source aligned to point directly to the parabolic mirror pairing into the receiver.
 Calibration was performed by dividing the power received with the samples in place by the power received when the transmitter-to-receiver path is unblocked.
 These measurements were carried out from 50 GHz to 1.2 THz in 0.1 GHz steps.
 The results are shown in Figure \ref{fig:tmplot} (see \cite{Yukithesis} for the transmission spectra of alumina without ARC).

 The results for the MF and UHF coatings place a lower limit on in-band transmission at > 80\%.
-The ability to assess transmission in band are limited by the control of alignment and standing waves in the system which are not perfectly controlled.
-Given the reflectance measurements, and separate measurements of the loss-tangent of alumina \cite{Inoue_thermalandopticalproperties}, we interpreted this as consistent with 97\% transmission in band.
+The ability to assess transmission in-band are limited by the control of alignment and standing waves in the system which are not perfectly controlled.
+Given the reflectance measurements, and separate measurements of the loss-tangent of alumina \cite{Inoue_thermalandopticalproperties}, we interpreted this as consistent with 97\% transmission in-band.

 Both the MF and UHF coatings show a dramatic decrease in transmission above their respective bands.
 This apparent attenuation is more than an order of magnitude larger than what is expected from the loss tangent of the alumina material.
 This was confirmed by measuring the transmission of an uncoated alumina plate which showed no such attenuation at high frequency.
 We interpret this above band attenuation as the onset of scattering in these coatings which is anticipated as the wavelength of the incident light becomes comparable to the pitch of the ARC.
 In this wavelength regime, the ARC grating no longer satisfies the "quasi-static limit" condition where only the zeroth-order diffraction mode propagates and instead multi-mode propagation occurs \cite{Lalanne_EMT, Grann_EMT, Kikuta_EMT, pitch_criteria}.
 While a rigorous theoretical model that encompasses this behavior is beyond the scope of this paper, we can test our interpretation by scaling the frequency axis relative to the metamaterial breakdown frequency, or the frequency where the ARC grating enters the diffractive or multi-mode limit.
 This is given by \cite{pitch_criteria}